Through Many Miles / Of Tricks and Trials: Plot

 On the Witches' Road, Sharon Davis accuses the coven of kidnapping her.
 When Teen introduces himself to the group, they recognize the spell concealing his identity as a sigil.
 Agatha Harkness informs them that their expertise in different areas of witchcraft will be tested through individual trials.
 Davis strays from the Road and nearly falls victim to a mud pool before the coven rescues her.

-Shortly thereafter, the group discovers a coastal house with a 1960-styled home interior, and their outfits are transformed to match the scenery upon entering.
+Shortly thereafter, the group discovers a coastal house with a "middle-aged, second chance at love" style, and upon entering their outfits are transformed to match the aesthetic.
 A riddle is presented to them which Davis solves by spotting a bottle of wine everyone except Teen shares, setting off a countdown timer.
 Jennifer Kale privately cautions Teen about Harkness, who is rumored to have given up her child for the Darkhold.
 While Teen and Alice Wu-Gulliver exchange stories about their pasts, Harkness secretly disposes of her wine without taking a sip.

 After a few minutes, the coven's faces briefly swell, prompting Kale to realize that the wine has been poisoned and identify the toxin.
 With her glass magically refilled, Harkness is left with no choice but to drink, as Teen threatens to drink the contents on her behalf.
 Under the poison's influence, Davis hallucinates her trauma experienced under Wanda Maximoff's spell (Note: As depicted in the WandaVision episode "Filmed Before a Live Studio Audience" (2021).) before fainting.

 Kale urges the group to gather the ingredients necessary for an antidote and the coven teams up into pairs to search the house.
 During the search, the witches face vivid visions of their pasts—Jennifer relives her magic being bound, Lilia Calderu is confronted by her younger self and a shadowy figure looming over her old maestra, and Wu-Gulliver witnesses her mother Lorna Wu's impending death.
 While they manage to secure the ingredients, they discover the house is submerged, with water leaking in through cracks in the window caused by Harkness' earlier attempt to flee.

 The group moves the unconscious Davis into the kitchen where they brew the antidote under Kale's instructions.
 Harkness hallucinates a crib containing the Darkhold.
 Encouraged by Harkness, Kale manages to finish the antidote just before the time runs out.
 Everyone drinks the antidote and helps administer a dose to Davis.
 The trial ends and they escape through a tunnel in the kitchen oven just as the house is being flooded.

 The coven finds themselves back on the Road.
 As Calderu urges Harkness and Kale to stop arguing, the group realize that Davis is dead.